Emergency departments (EDs) are open 24 hours a day, 365 days a year.

 - understand your condition and the treatment you have been given

-- know the next steps or know what to look out for
+- know what to look out for

 - know the details of your follow-up appointment, if you have one

 If you're worried or concerned while you are in the ED, ask a member of staff for help.

 Emergency departments are busy.
 You may have to wait a long time to be seen.
 The sickest people are seen first.

 Injury units treat injuries that are not life-threatening, such as broken bones.

 If you need less urgent treatment, phone your GP.
 If your GP surgery is closed and you need urgent GP care, you should call a GP out-of-hours service.